 Automation Tools using RPA and AI

 RPA (Robotic Process Automation) can automate manual routine tasks based on defined rules such as matching invoices and generating emails to interested stakeholders.
 We have seen organizations deploy RPA for older systems that lack functionality that would be available in more modern systems.
+In many cases, RPA has extended the useful life of an ERP system by three to five years — at a fraction of the cost of replacement.

 AI will take the automation further by simulating decision-making based on learning.
 The best example we have seen is in using OCR (Optical Character Recognition) to automatically create an invoice from an invoice received by email from a supplier.
 Vendors will have different formats and OCR will make mistakes in defining where the data is located.
 However, by manually correcting the location of the data once, AI will learn the next time where to find it.
 An advanced ERP optimization plan includes leveraging automation and AI to reduce manual effort and increase operational efficiency.